dailystory/docs/articles/changelog/2021/february.md

 # DailyStory Product Updates for February 2021
 ## February 25, 2021
 * Additional dns-prefetch and preconnect hints for fontawesome
+* Leave drop down open to allow multi-select for campaign and scheduler

 ## February 24, 2021
 * Remove workflow id column dependency